MZ-21/SQL-Projects/README.md

 ## SQL-Projects

-iFiance is a Desktop Application created in my SE 2203 class.
+iFiance is a Desktop Application created in my Software Design class.
 It inovles utilizing SQL to manipulate and store date.